 Sunrise and Sunset are two of the most beautiful photo opportunities at the Grand Canyon.
 But that’s just the beginning.
 The Grand Canyon is a photographer’s paradise, whether you’re using a professional-grade camera or just taking selfies near the rim.

 The Junior Ranger program is a great way for your kids to have fun and learn at the same time.
-They’ll attend a program led by a real park ranger, receive a free activity booklet with age-appropriate tasks and get a badge upon completion.
+They’ll attend a program led by a real park ranger, receive a free activity booklet at the Visitor Center with age-appropriate tasks, and get a badge upon completion.

 Share this itinerary with a friend or someone in your travel party